danmolloy/battleships/README.md

 * RandAttack
 * CurrentAttack

-* THese components should be HOCs
+* setShip should only need one call.